typecoercion/docker-ops-tools/README.md

 ##### tfvault

 Run in-scope of a specific module to edit encrypted variables to a `.vault.yml` file.
-Requires the `ansiblevault` provider in the example above.
-The the `vault` property to consistently generate data resources.
+Intended for the `ansiblevault` provider in the example above.
+Use the `vault` property to consistently generate data and local resources.

 ---